stonefishy/stonefishy.github.io/source/_posts/2024-02-11-Pulumi-A-Powerful-IaC-to-manage-the-cloud-infrastructure.md

 ---
 title: Pulumi - A Powerful IaC to manage the cloud infrastructure
 date: 2024-02-11 15:12:13
-categories: 云计算
+categories: Cloud
-tags: [云计算, IaC, AWS, Pulumi, Python]
+tags: [Cloud, IaC, AWS, Pulumi, Python]
 ---

 To manage the application cloud infrastructure more efficiently, we can use the `Terraform` for `IaC(Infrastructure as Code)`.
 But today, we're not going to talk about the Terraform, we're going to talk about the Pulumi.
 A powerful IaC tool that manages the cloud infrastructure.